S4 method for class 'sf'

 normalize

-(optional) Whether to normalize the result to [-1, 1].
+(optional) whether to normalize the result.

 progressbar

-(optional) Whether to print the progress bar.
+(optional) whether to show the progress bar.

 Value